JazzMaster/LazGFX/README.md

 Debians and ubunt-nuts need to find the .deb(s).
 They use similar names.

-SuSe and Fedora wearers(its a hat) can find similar.

 These libaries are a standard part of most current distributions.

-The libaries will *probably already*(cross fingers) be installed.
+The libaries will *probably already* (cross fingers) be installed.

-You may have to install the developer packages.
+You may have to install the developer packages,however.
+Ive noticed also that "preinstalled" might point to version 1, not version 2.

+MAC and Sin(Windows):

+        Compressed sub-units are HERE, go install SDL (and the source code headers) from the main site and make SURE its "version 2".

+Mac will need XCode(UI) to fire up fpc.

+"Lazarus on Mac" doesnt really exist, the LCL and XCode, however, DOES.

+Now:

+        go fetch and install both FreePascal (fpc) and Lazarus also.